Recover External Hard Drive Without Formatting

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by Jordan Jamieson-Mane Jordan Jamieson-Mane Staff Writer • 41 articles Jordan Jamieson-Mane is a staff content writer for Handy Recovery with a keen interest in data recovery and troubleshooting common issues on Windows OS.
-Jordan joined the team in 2021, initially as a contributing writer, and quickly established himself as a proficient expert in technical content and website collaboration.
+Written by Jordan Jamieson-Mane Jordan Jamieson-Mane Staff Writer • 52 articles Jordan Jamieson-Mane, a data recovery and Windows troubleshooting expert, joined Handy Recovery Advisor in 2021.
+Starting as a contributing writer, he quickly established himself as a skilled technical writer and researcher, earning his current staff writer position.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 The moment you plug your external hard drive in, a window opens stating that it can’t be read, or that it’s inaccessible.
 You might even receive a window that suggests formatting it.
 Regardless, something has happened that’s now preventing you from accessing your files.